 All new cars come with a manufacturers’ warranty.
 These can last between three to seven years and should cover most faults except wear and tear of parts such as tyres and brake pads.

-When the manufacturer’s warranty expires, you may wish to take out a warranty yourself.
-It’s worth bearing in mind that four out of ten cars between four and nine years old break down each year, with an average repair cost of £376.19 (source – survey by Warranty Direct July 2013).
+When the manufacturer’s warranty expires, you might wish to take out a warranty yourself.
+It’s worth bearing in mind four out of ten cars between four and nine years old break down each year, with an average repair cost of £376.19 (source – survey by Warranty Direct July 2013).

 Warranties for used cars